chromestone/ChromestoneEssentials/README.md

 # Chromestone Essentials

-  - A Minecraft minigame (that doesn't ever end lol)
+A Minecraft minigame (that doesn't ever end lol).

 This plugin puts together a minigame through assembling and interfacing with other plugins I found.